 What is an Individual Trustee?

-The main advantages of having an individual trustee include the low set-up and management costs, and the minimum complexity involved in setting it up (i.e. you do not need to incorporate a company).
-However, some disadvantages of having an individual trustee include:
+The main advantages of having an individual trustee includes the low set-up and management costs and the minimum complexity involved in setting it up.

 - it may be difficult to distinguish personal and trust assets; and